Asinisi Fina Opio: Achievements & awards

-1998-2000:She was awarded as an outstanding performance Award, in recognition of Excellent Execution of her official Duties as a Scientist in Namulonge Agricultural and Animal Production Research Institute (NARO) during the Period 1998–2000.
+1998-2000: Opio was awarded an outstanding performance award, in recognition of Excellent Execution of her official Duties as a Scientist in Namulonge Agricultural and Animal Production Research Institute (NARO) during the period 1998–2000.

-2004:Opio Fina was recognized by Forum for Women Educationalist in Uganda.
+2004: Opio Fina was recognized by the Forum for Women Educationalist in Uganda.
 She was also nominated for the SARAH NTIRU Award.
 She was the second run-up for Women Achievers of the year in Uganda.
 In 2006, Opio was nominated for the Presidential Science Excellence Award and competed with top eminent scientists in Uganda.